leonardo-kazu/trees-everywhere/README.md

 If you want to contribute to the project, you can follow the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 There, you can find the guidelines for contributing to the project.

+## Future Features

+One feature I realy want to implement is the ability to see trees in a map.
+This way, the user can see where the trees are and how many trees are in a specific location.

+Probably using the google maps API.